 Dr. Doni, author of The Stress Remedy explains how food sensitivities can prevent you from getting a good night’s sleep.
 She offers advice for breaking the cycle.

-Today I’ll be covering the eighth possible cause for disrupted sleep—food sensitivities.
+Can food sensitivities really disrupt your sleep?
 It can be hard at first to imagine that what you eat could have anything to do with your sleep, but it does—in more ways than one.
 Let’s have a closer look.

 How food can affect your sleep